 - Monthly servicing fees – A lender may charge a monthly fee to handle your loan.

-And a final reverse mortgage con that should not be overlooked: reverse mortgages use up the equity in your home, meaning that you will have fewer assets at your disposal.
+And a final reverse mortgage loan con that should not be overlooked: reverse mortgage loans use up the equity in your home, meaning that you will have fewer assets at your disposal.
 While this isn’t a big deal for some individuals, it impacts any inheritance you plan to pass on to heirs.

-Interested in learning more about reverse mortgage pros and cons?
+Interested in learning more about reverse mortgage loan pros and cons?
 Contact